 Such controls remained in place to varying degrees throughout the colonial and Revolutionary periods (31 n.
 3).
 One was promulgated in 1633 explicitly in response to a “scarcity of workmen,” who had the unmitigated gall to respond to increases in their real wages by working fewer days per week and increasing their consumption of “tobacco and strong waters.”
 The former meant they “spent much time idly,” which of course led to sinful behaviors, and the latter “was a great waste to the commonwealth” for reasons unexplained but likely tied to the kooky mercantilist national accounting in vogue then, and for the next two centuries (116).

 Mercantilist thinking also led to an order “that all stocks employed in fishing should be free from publick charge for seven years.
-This was not done to encourage foreigners to set up fishing among us, (for all the gains would be returned to the palace where they dwelt,) but to encourage our own people to set upon it” (307) and thus free themselves “from that oppression, which the seamen and others held us under” (173), again through the awful mechanism of voluntary exchange.
+This was not done to encourage foreigners to set up fishing among us, (for all the gains would be returned to the place where they dwelt,) but to encourage our own people to set upon it” (307) and thus free themselves “from that oppression, which the seamen and others held us under” (173), again through the awful mechanism of voluntary exchange.

 Lest my criticism be judged too harsh because I berate the economically ignorant, keep in mind that Winthrop and other early rulers understood quite a bit about economics because they were all businessmen of one sort of another, even the ministers.
 Consider the case of Robert Keaine, “who kept a shop in Boston” (313) and was accused of charging his customers too much.
 Keaine appealed his £200 fine and found much sympathy amongst his fellow businessmen, who all had struck bargains for “cattle, corn, labour … of the like excess in prices” (316).